A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Study Area and Data Sets

 \subsection{Himawari-8 AHI Surface Reflectance}

+Originally developed for the land-monitoring flagship Moderate Resolution Imaging Spectrometer (MODIS), the MAIAC algorithm has been adapted to retrieve surface reflectance (SR) and atmospheric composition for the geostationary satellite Himawari-8.
+Running an atmospheric radiative transfer model (RTM) for every measurement from a sensor is generally too slow and is not done in practice.
+Instead, MAIAC relies on the generation of look-up tables (LUT) from which values are retrieved by linear interpolation \cite{maiac1}.
+As retrieval error is associated with step size, LUTs are precomputed at a grid density chosen with consideration to both accuracy and memory requirement.
+Given the numerous possible variations in atmospheric conditions, keeping the LUT within reasonable size guides many choices made in its construction \cite{maiac1}.
+In practice, the LUT approach gives nearly identical results as the inline RTM, given the necessary ancillary information such as sun-satellite geometries and atmospheric optical properties.

-Geostationary surface reflectance is produced using the adapted MAIAC algorithm for all daylight observations.
-MAIAC uses time series analysis and a mixture of pixel and image-level processing for atmospheric correction with internal cloud detection, aerosol retrieval, and QA flagging.
+Geostationary surface reflectance is produced using the adapted MAIAC algorithm for all daylight observations \cite{li2019first}.
+MAIAC uses a time series of up to sixteen days and a mixture of pixel and image-level processing for atmospheric correction with internal cloud detection, aerosol retrieval and quality assurance flagging \cite{maiac1, maiac2, maiac3}.
 Multi-angle determination of surface reflectance refers to viewing angle, which is fixed, and illumination angle, which varies continuously throughout the day.
 AHI MAIAC SR is released as a preliminary product and is available upon request at \href{www.nasa.gov/geonex}{www.nasa.gov/geonex}.